A Complete Guide to the Ruby Programming World

 When you create an object from a class, it can get its own class known as a singleton.
-For this reason, each object in Ruby can indeed be individual and can have its own methods and properties.
+For this reason, each object in Ruby can indeed be unique and have its own methods and properties.
 Other programming languages often have unnecessary and annoying constraints in this respect.

 #2 Focused on code quality

-Also, Ruby’s ecosystem is perfectly tailored to testing, which is an integral part of producing clean code.
-The Ruby community has created plenty of testing and test automation frameworks and tools that allow developers to easily write tests and run them against their code base to ensure impeccable quality.
+Also, the Ruby ecosystem is perfectly tooled for testing, which is an integral part of producing clean code.
+The Ruby community has created plenty of testing and test automation frameworks and tools that allow developers to easily write tests and run them against their code bases to ensure impeccable quality.
 Here are some of the testing tools we use at RubyGarage:

 - Minitest − Ruby’s standard library that provides a complete suite of testing tools